 The biggest feature with the new Apple Watch is the support for wireless connectivity.
 The support for wireless makes it more independent from your iPhone.
-One of the greatest uses is its ability to stream music, answer call, reply to messages, and get directions all without your iPhone.
-In side is a new dual core processor that Apple says can deliver 70% more performance.
+One of the greatest uses is its ability to stream music, answer a call, reply to messages, and get directions all without your iPhone.
+Inside is a new dual-core processor that Apple says can deliver 70% more performance.
 Now Siri can reply to commands.
 All WiFi goes through the new Apple-designed W2 chip delivers 85% faster WiFi and 50% more power efficient.
 The Barometric antimatter can now count flights of stairs.
-For wireless instead of adding antennas they made the screen multifrequency antenna for LTE and UMTS.
-They did not add in a SIM card slot because it would make the watch to big so instead they added in an electronic sim that’s is a fraction of the size.
+For wireless instead of adding antennas, they made the screen multifrequency antenna for LTE and UMTS.
+They did not add in a SIM card slot because it would make the watch too big so instead they added in an electronic sim that’s is a fraction of the size.
 Making all of these compromises makes the watch the same size as the watch series 2.
 This new watch comes in gold, silver, space gray, and black and white ceramic and works with all of the Apple Watch bands.

 - 70% faster dual-core processor

 - Barometric Altimeter

 - All day battery

 - Series 3 with cellular: $399

 Wireless Support Carriers